ID

 Urinary Tract Infection in Men, UTI in Men

-1. Significant underlying disorder in 50% of men with UTI
+1. Significant underlying risk factor in 50% of men with UTI

 1. Hydronephrosis